Learn how local governments can design better partnerships to implement community sustainability plans.

 The importance of partnerships is also central to how Dr. Clarke disseminates her work.
 These five key structural features, for example, were detailed in a document she authored for the Federation of Canadian Municipalities (FCM) in 2012.
 FCM published and distributed the work through their conferences, webinars and networks.
 As another example, the results of the latest phase of her team’s study, an international survey of 111 local governments, was conducted in collaboration with the global NGO ICLEI Local Governments for Sustainability.

-Dr. Clarke is attending the United Nations Conference on Housing and Sustainable Urban Development (Habitat III) in Quito, Ecuador this week to present the project results.
+Professor Clarke will be presenting the project results at the United Nations Conference on Housing and Sustainable Urban Development (Habitat III) in Quito, Ecuador next week.
 The School of Environment, Enterprise and Development is an accredited organization at this important UN conference.
-Dr. Clarke presented at the Business Assembly (part of the official Habitat III program) on October 16 during the section on Partnering for Urban Sustainability and will be presenting at a parallel event hosted by the World Business Council on Sustainable Development and PwC on Achieving Sustainable Development Goals in Cities on October 18.
+Professor Clarke will be presenting at two events: first, at the Business Assembly (part of the official Habitat III program) on October 16 during the section on Partnering for Urban Sustainability; and second, as part of a parallel event on October 18 hosted by the World Business Council on Sustainable Development and PwC on Achieving Sustainable Development Goals in Cities.

-Habitat III is an excellent place for Dr. Clarke to share this work as the New Urban Agenda, the outcome document from conference, will guide global sustainable urban development efforts for the next 20 years.
-Partnerships, Dr. Clarke says, are known to be part of the solution.
+It’s the perfect place for her to share this work since the New Urban Agenda, the outcome document from conference, will guide global sustainable urban development efforts for the next 20 years.
+And partnerships, Dr. Clarke says, are known to be part of the solution.
 The New Urban Agenda – paragraph 153 in Means of Implementation section states:

 “We will promote the systematic use of multi-stakeholder partnerships in urban development processes, as appropriate, establishing clear and transparent policies, financial and administrative frameworks and procedures, as well as planning guidelines for multi-stakeholder partnerships.”

-The research project led by Dr. Clarke provides insight on what these frameworks and guidelines should include.
-She explains: “It’s one thing to push partnerships and collaboration; it’s another thing to design them well.”
+The research project led by Dr. Clarke has insights on what these frameworks and guidelines should include.
+She explains: “It’s one thing to push partnerships and collaboration; it’s another thing to design them well”.

 You can follow the action from the Habitat III conference online with #Habitat3 and #NewUrbanAgenda.
 You can follow Dr. Clarke at @DrAmeliaClarke and PhD student Eduardo Ordonez-Ponce (who is also at the UN conference) at @eordonezp.